vcjod00/HaskellTutorial/introduction.md

 ![Haskell Curry](https://upload.wikimedia.org/wikipedia/commons/8/86/HaskellBCurry.jpg)

-Haskell is a type of functional programming language.
+Haskell is a type of **functional programming language**.
 When I first started taking computer programming classes as a computer science major, the first language I had ever learned was C++.
 The many programming languages that many people are familiar include C++, Python, and Java.
 What do these languages have in common?
 They are imperative programming languages?